Close

 • Pain and suffering

 In most of our cases, the biggest element of damages is pain and suffering.
 Why?
-Because in serious injury and death cases, the most serious harm is the physical and mental suffering, not the medical bills and lost wages.
+Because in cases of severe injuries or death, the most serious harm is the physical and mental suffering, not the medical bills and lost wages.

 Below is a list of bike accident settlements and verdicts in and out of Maryland.
-First, a few thoughts on these payouts.
+But first, a few thoughts on these payouts.
 Serious bike accident cases usually settle out-of-court.
 The bike accident lawsuits that do go to trial are generally smaller cases.

-Our law firm also settles most of its bike accident cases and most of its cases in general.
-That said, we don’t settle for less and every major insurance company in Maryland knows this.
+Our Maryland bike accident attorneys also settle most of Maryland’s bike accident cases and cases in general.
+That said, we don’t settle for less, and every major insurance company in Maryland knows this.

 Why do we publish these?
 While two bike claims are never the same, the lessons learned about the value of cases inform the value of new cases.
 This is more so with the type of injury than the type of accident.
 But both are instructive.